fluent/fluentd-docker-image/README.md

 #### `onbuild` included tag

 `onbuild` images are deprecated.
 Use non-`onbuild ` images instead to build your image.
-New images don't provide `onbuild` version.
+New images, v1.5 or later, don't provide `onbuild` version.

 #### `debian` included tag